clab/dynet/doc/source/unorthodox.rst

 Minibatching Implementation
 ---------------------------

-`Minibatching`_ in DyNet is different than how it is implemented in other libraries.
+:ref:`minibatching` in DyNet is different than how it is implemented in other libraries.
 In other libraries, you can create minibatches by explicitly adding another dimension to each of the variables that you want to process, and managing them yourself.
-Instead, DyNet provides special `Operations`_ that allow you to perform input, lookup, or loss calculation over mini-batched input, then DyNet will handle the rest.
+Instead, DyNet provides special :ref:`operations` that allow you to perform input, lookup, or loss calculation over mini-batched input, then DyNet will handle the rest.
 The programming paradigm is a bit different from other toolkits, and may take a bit of getting used to, but is